 They provide you with wholesome and lasting power throughout the day.
 On top of that these easy clean eating snacks make you fit and happy.
 At least me;)

-Just plan a quarter of an hour on Sunday evening to make a bunch of bliss balls ready for the week.
+Just plan a quarter of an hour (or 20 minutes for a huge bunch) on Sunday evening to make a bunch of bliss balls in your food processor ready for the week.
 Packed with proteins that are beneficial for the body, they are the perfect power snack for the afternoon or serve as little dessert treats.
 For some they are even a nutrient-dense, quick breakfast option.

 In this blog post I’ve curated the most amazing clean eating energy balls on the web.
 Of course I’ve included my own favorite recipe ideas too.